 Outdoor Research reincarnated their discontinued Realm Jacket in the form of the functionally improved Interstellar: a minimalist, breathable hardshell with plenty of performance-oriented features.
 I took the Interstellar into Alaska’s Wrangell and St. Elias Ranges, where weather is notoriously unpredictable and adventure almost guaranteed.
-Despite being battered by rain, wind, and even snow, the Interstellar earned a spot in my pack as my go-to shell for harsh and relentless conditions.
+Despite being battered by rain, wind, and even snow, the Interstellar earned a spot in my pack as my go-to lightweight shell for harsh conditions.
 Below I break down the Interstellar’s weather protection, breathability, weight and packability, build quality and durability, fit and sizing, and more.
 To see how it stacks up to the competition, see our articles on the best hardshell jackets and best rain jackets.

 Unlike many hardshells, the Outdoor Research Interstellar forgoes Gore-Tex for an in-house material: 3-layer AscentShell.
-We’ve tested this fabric in the past with OR’s Realm and Skyward jackets, and found it to be surprisingly weatherproof.
-The stretchy softshell-like feel of the AscentShell was an initial concern, but my fears were quieted during a particularly rainy day in the Alaskan wilderness.
+We’ve tested this fabric in the past with OR’s Realm and Skyward jackets and found it to be solidly weatherproof.
+The stretchy, softshell-like feel of the AscentShell was an initial concern, but my fears were quieted during a particularly rainy day in the Alaskan wilderness.
 The Interstellar kept me dry as I hiked through a non-stop downpour, which turned to wet, heavy snow as we arrived in camp.
 As temperatures dropped quickly and I continued to sweat while frantically pitching the tents, the Interstellar admirably wicked moisture while keeping the elements at bay.
 All in all, while AscentShell isn’t intended to match Gore-Tex in all-out protection—they’re aiming for balance with excellent breathability—it’s proven to be a strong performer.